siddiquesalman/flatnet/README.md

 Example data is provided in the directory **example_data**.
 It contains some measurements along with their Tikhonov reconstructions.
 You can use these measurements to test the reconstruction as well without having to download the whole dataset. 'fc_x.png' refers to the measurement while 'rec_x.png' refers to the corresponding Tikhonov reconstruction.

+If you use this code, please cite our work:

+@inproceedings{khan2019towards,
+  title={Towards photorealistic reconstruction of highly multiplexed lensless images}, author={Khan, Salman S and Adarsh, VR and Boominathan, Vivek and Tan, Jasper and Veeraraghavan, Ashok and Mitra, Kaushik}, booktitle={Proceedings of the IEEE International Conference on Computer Vision}, pages={7860--7869}, year={2019}
+}